For those of you wondering where to go in Japan...! Recommended tourist spots all over Japan

 Photo Mizuka Yamada

-Tsunoshima, located in Yamaguchi Prefecture, is surrounded by a beautiful cobalt blue sea and is a place with breathtaking views.
+Tsunoshima Island in Yamaguchi Prefecture is surrounded by beautiful cobalt blue seas and offers breathtaking views.

-Among them, the Tsunoshima Ohashi Bridge, which connects the main island and Tsunoshima, has become a hot topic on social media as a scenic spot where you can feel the sea breeze while looking out at the beautiful ocean.
-It is also used as a filming location for movies, dramas, and commercials, and its beautiful scenery attracts many tourists.
+Among them, Tsunoshima Bridge, which connects the main island and Tsunoshima Island, has become a hot topic on social media as a scenic spot where you can feel the sea breeze while looking at the beautiful ocean.
+It has also been used as a location for movies, dramas, and commercials, and its beautiful scenery attracts many tourists.

 Kagawa Udon Tour (Kagawa Prefecture)